3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/git/git-github.md

 Git is pretty confusing and complex at first, but I have full confidence that you will pick it up before you know it.
 When we talk about repos and codebases we are really talking about a directory that has a file in it named `.git`.
 This .git file is very important.
 It tells **git binary** to treat the directory as a repo and listen for changes, track files, and run git-related tasks when asked.

-Git was created by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), the principal developer of Linux.
+Git was created by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), the principal developer of [Linux kernel](https://en.wikipedia.org/wiki/Linux_kernel).

 **I DO:** I'll `ls -A` into our class repo and show the `.git` directory.